Prothonotary: Provincial courts

-Great Britain
+England

 The chief clerk of the Court of King's Bench and the Court of Common Pleas was known as the Prothonotary.
 His deputy was the Second Prothonotary or Secondary.
 The positions were well paid and could be purchased.
 The posts, which had largely become sinecures, were abolished in 1837 and replaced by that of Master.
 The prothonotary and his deputy were the principal officers on the civil side of the palatine Court of Pleas of the County Palatine of Durham and Sadberge.
 The prothonotary and his deputy were the principal officers of the palatine Court of Common Pleas of the County Palatine of Lancaster.
-The office continued to exist up to the abolition of the two palatine courts by an Act of 1873.
+The office continued to exist up to the abolition of the two palatine courts by the Supreme Court of Judicature Act 1873.

 India

 The chief clerk and head of the administrative division of the Bombay High Court is known as the Prothonotary and Senior Master.

 United States

 While the term was once commonly used in the United States, only the courts of Pennsylvania and Delaware still term their chief clerks "prothonotaries".